bartowski1182/llm-knowledge/README.md

    - Particularly effective with I-quants, helping choose optimal value mappings and sign flips

 This approach is especially valuable for IQ2 and similar formats where some weights must be modified (like sign flips) - the imatrix ensures these modifications happen to less important weights.

+Imatrix can also be calculated on a quantized model, because all that needs to be done is count how many times a weight is activated, and particularly at Q8, they should overall be so close to the original values that the minimal differences in activations would not affect the results in an impactful way.
+Additionally, Q8_0 does not use the importance matrix, explicitly disabling it before performing quantization.

 ## What's next